 Add containers to the cheese board.

 Feel free to add containers to the cheese board.
-Place wet accompaniments such as olives juicy fruits in small containers.
+Place wet accompaniments such as olives, fig preserves, juicy fruits in small containers.
 Set out an empty bowl for the pits of olives.

 Fill in the cheese board.